yashasvarma14/Ryerson_Health_Monitor/README.md

 - Scikit-learn - basic logistic regression for decline prediction
 - YAML - makes thresholds editable for future users
 - VS Code & GitHub - full version control and portability

 ---

-## Example use case

-Imagine a rep opens the dashboard and selects “ABCD Steel LLC” from the dropdown.
-They instantly see:

-- A drop in shipped tons over the last 3 months
-- A growing gap in order frequency
-- Tier flagged as “Red” and a note saying:
-  “Quiet & sales off pace • last order 66 d (typ 21 d) • Sales ⬇︎55% vs base”

-This rep can now call the customer with context before their health gets worse.

----